zzybluebell/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:information_source: **Note:**
-:information_source: **Note:** Same member which based on member id cannot make multiple reservations on the same day.
+* Same member which based on member id cannot make multiple reservations on the same day.
+* Maximum amount of reservations is `999999`.
 </div>

 ### 16. Deleting a reservation: `del -rs/`